Here you can see the underlying information regarding deals that have been supported by CapitalStackers so far.

 The following chart illustrates how setting the loan repayment term at the start of a deal is not an exact science.
 It is, however, a skill developed over decades in the industry, through all shades of the economic cycle.
 We could, of course, make these particular statistics look better by documenting a longer term.
 Some competitors do but we have no interest in compromising on the discipline and expectation management which is a visceral and integral part of this type of lending.
 When a deal goes way past its planned redemption date, we will understand the reasons why and when we continue to support the borrower it will be for equally sound business reasons.
 Two powerful examples stand out below:

 (2) This multi-storey apartment development was badly impacted by lockdown delays and cost overruns and in particular as a result of the lift manufacturer closing its factory.
 Then a further delay arose due to retrospective implementation of additional fire protection measures.
 The building is now complete.
 A pre-sale negotiated during construction of the whole building to a housing association fell through leaving the developer having to market effectively from scratch.
 Sales of individual units are being progressed and the scheme is now fully sold.
 The deal benefits from a substantial and well backed personal guarantee.

 Every deal is monitored meticulously by us on your behalf.
 We use independent monitoring surveyors on all developments and their reports and updated financial appraisals are continuously available in every deal Data Room so that there are never any surprises.
-In both of the above examples, at no point did we believe investors were at risk of losing capital or interest.
+In each of the above examples, at no point did we believe investors were at risk of losing capital or interest.

 What about risk and reward?